AbanteAI/mentat/docs/configuration.md

 ### Maximum Context

-To save costs on larger models you can set a maximum context.
+If you're using a model other than gpt-3.5 or gpt-4 we won't be able to infer the model's context size so you need to manually set the maximum context like so.
 ```json
 {
     "maximum-context": "16000"
 }
 ```
+This can also be used to save costs for instance if you want to use a maximum of 16k tokens when using gpt-4-32k.

 ## 🦙 Alternative Models